ni/niveristand-python/docs/restrictions.rst

 Add
 ^^^

 - You cannot use several pluses one after another.
-Always use one.
+Always use one plus sign.
 If you violate this rule, a :any:`TranslateError` occurs.

     .. code-block:: python